-Except for the possible effects of the matter described in the basis for qualified opinion section of our report, in our opinion, based on the work undertaken in the course of the audit:
+In our opinion, based on the work undertaken in the course of the audit:

 - the information given in the Governors' Report including the Strategic Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Governors' Report and the Strategic Report have been prepared in accordance with applicable legal requirements.